There was only 190 km from Derby to Broome and we drove it in two hours.

 Gumbanan – catching queen fish with bare hands

 Marius tracked down the aforementioned queenie that was hiding under the rocks.
-He struggled for a while but finally he won the battle after catching it with bare hand so we had a fish for dinner.
+He struggled for a while but finally, he won the battle after catching it with his bare hands so we had a fish for dinner.

 I think he remembers this for a long time as queenie left him a 2 cm scar on his hand.

 So, we were leaving Cape Leveque with a sizable queenfish in our fridge.
 History likes to repeat itself and we made the same mistake again.